 - Paper towels

-Begin with a clean griddle and then heat the cooking surface on high for 20 minutes.
+Begin with a clean cooker and then heat the cooking surface on high for 20 minutes.
 Then allow it to cool down until the surface becomes warm.
 Next, apply cooking oil liberally with a paper towel held in your gloved hand or with tongs.
-Turn the heat up to high again until the griddle begins to smoke.
+Turn the heat up to high again until the cooker begins to smoke.
 Cool the surface to warm and repeat several times.
 Then wipe off the excess cooking oil and you’re done!

 3. STORAGE OPTIONS

 Be sure to select a clean, cool and dry area of your home to house your FIREDISC® when it is not in use.
-Keeping it out of the elements is essential to prolong the grill’s life and to keep its cooking surface rust-free.
+Keeping it out of the elements is essential to prolong the cooker’s life and to keep its cooking surface rust-free.
 Some areas of your home you might want to consider are:

 - In a storage shed